 Mrs. Barker held her daughter by the right hand, and they stood waiting for the end.
 The daughter was very brave, saying, “Don’t worry mother darling; we shall be saved.”
 The suction of the ship took them both down.
 Mrs. Barker remembers going down and down until consciousness left her.
 When she recovered she was on an upturned boat, to which she had been lifted by someone, but she was horrified to find that her daughter was no longer with her.

-On 30th June 1921, Martha’s husband, Thomas, died, and on 4th July 1923 she married a widower, Michael Thomas Gretton, an Englishman who was a naturalized citizen of the United States, in Trenton.
+On 30th June 1921, Martha’s husband, Thomas, died, and on 4th July 1923 she married a widower, Michael Thomas Gretton, an Englishman who was also a naturalized citizen of the United States, living in Trenton.
 Michael’s wife, Edith Priscilla Gretton had died on the 27th January 1922.
 Following their marriage Michael and Martha resided at 809.
 Quinton Avenue, and later at 1877.
 Hamilton Avenue, in the city.

 Martha filed a claim with the Mixed Claims Commission after the War, claiming compensation for the loss of her daughter and her personal belongings.
 On 21st February 1924, the Commission awarded her $5,000.00 for the loss of her daughter, and a further $500.00 for the loss of her belongings.

 Michael Gretton died in 1940, and was buried with his first wife in Riverside Cemetery, Trenton.
 Martha died on the 18th March 1963, aged 87 years, and is interred at Greenwood Cemetery, Trenton, beside her first husband, Thomas Barker.
-Their daughter, Winifred, is remembered on their gravestone.
+Her daughter, Winifred, is remembered on their gravestone.

-Register of Births, Marriages and Deaths, 1881 Census of England & Wales, 1891 Census of England & Wales, 1901 Census of England & Wales, 1910 U.S. Federal Census, 1920 U.S. Federal Census, 1930 U.S. Federal Census, New York Passenger Lists 1820 -1957, Cunard Records, Mixed Claims Commission Docket No. 234, Deaths at Sea 1871 – 1968, PRO BT 100/345, Trenton Evening Times, Staffordshire Weekly Sentinel, Graham Maddocks, Geoff Whitfield, Michael Poirier, Jim Kalafus, Cliff Barry, Paul Latimer, Norman Gray.
+Register of Births, Marriages and Deaths, 1881 Census of England & Wales, 1891 Census of England & Wales, 1901 Census of England & Wales, 1910 U.S. Federal Census, 1920 U.S. Federal Census, 1930 U.S. Federal Census, New York Passenger Lists 1820 -1957, Cunard Records, Mixed Claims Commission Docket No. 234, Deaths at Sea 1871 – 1968, PRO BT 100/345, Staffordshire Weekly Sentinel, Trenton Evening Times, Graham Maddocks, Geoff Whitfield, Michael Poirier, Jim Kalafus, Cliff Barry, Paul Latimer, Norman Gray.